barryjosu/CS361-001-W2018/projects/barryj/assignment-1/visionStatement/README.md

-The directory contains the first Latex example.
+The directory contains the LaTex files for our vision statement report.